Skip to content

 Field Application Steps

-3. Insert the compressed plug well into the ear canal until it is nearly flush with the outer ear.
+4. INSERT THE RIGHT EARPLUG: While holding the canal straight, insert the compressed plug well into the ear canal until it sits nearly flush with the outer ear.
+Do not use tools.
+Insert only as far as your finger will comfortably reach.

 Rothco Non-Corded Foam Earplugs - NRR 33 (200 Pair Box)